tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > a
 > b

-Informally, this type of polymorphism is called “Duck Typing” (i.e. "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck").
+Informally, this type of polymorphism is called “Duck Typing” (i.e. “If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck”).

 <figure style="display: block; margin-left: auto; margin-right: auto; text-align: center;">
   <img src="/assets/images/chapterImages/javascript1/duck_typing.webp" alt="Duck Typing" style="width: 50%; display: block; margin-left: auto; margin-right: auto;" />